FOR COLORECTAL CANCER AWARENESS MONTH: THIS POST HAS BEEN REVISED TO INCLUDE NEW INFORMATION ABOUT COLORECTAL CANCER SCREENING AND GENETIC TESTING.

 Remember that most colorectal cancers are not associated with Lynch Syndrome.
 The best way to lower your risk is to follow your doctor’s recommendation for colonoscopy testing.
 Women should keep in mind that smoking, obesity, a diet low in fiber, fruits, and vegetables, and little physical activity also increase colon cancer risk.

 During this Colon Cancer Awareness Month commit yourself to one or more lifestyle changes to lower your risk.
-The entire family can take a step toward better fitness while supporting colon cancer research by participating in Birmingham’s Rumpshaker 5k Run or 1 mile Bunny Run on Easter Saturday.
+The entire family can take a step toward better fitness while supporting colon cancer research by participating in Birmingham’s annual Rumpshaker 5k Run or 1 mile Fun Run!

 Above all, keep us informed of changes in your medical or family history.